 Common Georgian Names For Boys

 - GIORGI – This name is Georgian from or Georgian version of ‘George.’
 Its origin came from the word ‘farmer.’
 It is also said that it came from the Patron Saint of Georgia, who is Saint George, that’s why this name is popular across the country.

-- DAVID – This name has its origin from the Hebrew word meaning ‘beloved.’
-This name is commonly related to David, the Builder who was of the Georgian Kings before the 10th century A.D.
+- DAVID – This name originates in the Hebrew word meaning ‘beloved.’
+This name is commonly related to David, the Builder of the Georgian Kings before the 10th century A.D.

-- DIMITRI – This Georgian form is referred to as the Goddess of Greek Mythology known as ‘Demeter.
+- DIMITRI – This Georgian form is called the Goddess of Greek Mythology, known as ‘Demeter.
 The meaning of this name is ‘devoted to Demeter.’

 - GODERDZI – This was the name of the Georgian Orthodox church monk known as Goderdzi Urgubadze.
 These are commonly used as Georgian last names.

 - EVGENI – A Russian origin meaning ‘well-born.’
 This is also an older Georgian form of the Greek name ‘Eugene.’
 This may also come from the Georgian conductor named Evgeni Mikeladze.

 - DEMNA – A Greek origin derived from the Greek Mythology meaning ‘mother earth.’
 This may also come from a Georgian fashion designer named Demna Gvasalia.